 -

-Paper and rattan church hand fans, 6 fans, 11 sides (Front View) Paper and rattan hand fans, mid-20th century.
-Fans have religious imagery on the front and advertisements for funeral home services on the reverse.
+Paper and rattan church hand fans, 6 fans, 11 sides (Front View) A sampling of paper and rattan hand fans, mid-20th century.
+The fans have religious imagery on the front and advertisements for funeral home services on the reverse.
 Church fans used at Mt.
-Zion AME Church.
+Zion African Methodist Episcopal (AME) Church.

 -